x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-items-from-public-folder.md

 # Restore deleted items from public folder

-The items deleted from public folders are stored in the recycle bin of public folder until retention period is over.
+The items deleted from public folders are stored in the recoverable items (dumpster) of public folder until the retention period is over.

 ## Permissions required

-The user restoring items from the public folder must have the `Public Folders` role assigned.
-This role is assigned by default to users present in the `Organization Management` role group.
+The user restoring items from the public folder must have atleast the `Author` public folder client permission assigned.
+For more information on public folder client permissions, see[Add-PublicFolderClientPermission](https://docs.microsoft.com/powershell/module/exchange/add-publicfolderclientpermission?view=exchange-ps).

 ## Restore deleted items